-- Where known, the HPA types of the serum/plasma donors (for indication only). - Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance.
+• Where known, the HPA types of the serum/plasma donors (for indication only).

+• Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant.

-27.EDUCATIONAL SCHEME
+27.EDUCATIONAL SCHEMES

 To provide participants with a variety of interesting samples/scenarios to test that offer a beneficial educational element.